What are the symptoms of a urinary tract infection during pregnancy?

 - Don’t rub the genital area with toilet paper

 - Avoid using harsh chemicals or soaps on the genital area

 - Do not douche during pregnancy

-As long as the UTI is caught early, women typically recover 100-percent after taking an antibiotic.
+As long as the UTI is caught early, you can usually recover fully after taking an antibiotic.
 Recurring UTIs are rare, but they do happen, so your doctor may talk with you about making changes to avoid future infection or about taking a long-course antibiotic to prevent future infections during pregnancy.
-Some women require longer courses of antibiotics to cure the infection.
+Sometimes you may require longer courses of antibiotics to cure the infection.